Researcher experience insights

 CXCO was engaged to lead a strategic insights program to understand the Researcher experience, identify strategic opportunities that create value, and to inform the design of the future state Researcher-centred service model.
 CXCO designed the approach, delivered the end-to-end project, and engaged a wide range of stakeholders from across the University.

-We conducted a series of workshops with University support teams and stakeholders to understand the problem space from their perspective.
+We conducted a series of workshops with University service teams and stakeholders to understand service model and current researcher experience.
 We also analysed existing quantitative survey data and explored the impact of recent funding policy reforms on University research programs.
+This informed the scope and design of subsequent research activities.

 We engaged over 120 University representatives to gain insight into the existing Researcher experience.
 Our approach included interviews with leadership, shadowing service team members, workshops with service teams, and in-depth contextual inquiries with Researchers.

 Affinity diagramming was used to find patterns and themes across 5,000+ pieces of observational and interview data.
-Synthesis surfaced insights and opportunities, and informed the creation of decision-making tools, including creation of a Researcher experience journey, Design principles, Personas, and a current state Service map articulating activities that support the Researcher service model.
+Synthesis surfaced insights and opportunities, and informed the creation of decision-making tools, including creation of a current state journey map, Design principles, Personas, and a Service map articulating activities that support the Researcher service model.

 Insights and Opportunities

-Insights, findings, opportunities and recommendations were delivered in a report and presented in multiple formats to a broad range of internal stakeholders from leadership to team member level.
+Insights, findings, opportunities and recommendations were delivered in a report and presented in multiple formats to a broad range of internal stakeholders from leadership to service team members.
 Information sessions were also delivered across the University to share our findings and support a common understanding of the Researcher Experience.

 The Researcher experience customer journey was presented as a key deliverable